astrodata package

 Performs inplace division by evaluating

-self /= operand
+self /= operand.

 - property exposed